-Every Shabbat at 10:00 a.m. lay members of the congregation lead an informal service open to all in the Foster Family Chapel.
+Every Shabbat at 10:00 a.m. (for the past 20-plus years!) lay members of our congregation lead an informal service open to all in the Foster Family Chapel.
 Popularly called the Minyan Service, it features prayer, singing and Torah discussion in a relaxed and friendly setting.
 There is no Minyan membership and all are welcome to worship and participate.
-Families looking for an intimate, haimish and more informal setting are very welcome to celebrate a clergy-led Bar/Bat Mitzvah in a Minyan service.
+Families looking for an intimate, haimische and more informal setting are very welcome to celebrate a clergy-led Bar/Bat Mitzvah in a Minyan service.

 Become a Minyan Volunteer